werobots-ai/wr-api-suite-v0/README.md

 - To point at a different Keycloak instance set the following variables (see `backend/.env.sample`):
   `KEYCLOAK_BASE_URL`, `KEYCLOAK_REALM`, `KEYCLOAK_CLIENT_ID`, `KEYCLOAK_CLIENT_SECRET`,
   `KEYCLOAK_ADMIN_USERNAME`, and `KEYCLOAK_ADMIN_PASSWORD`.
-- Automated tests disable the Keycloak integration by default (`KEYCLOAK_ENABLED=0`).
-When running end-to-end flows against a live Keycloak deployment leave the flag at `1` so tokens are validated against the realm.
+- Automated tests expect these values to resolve to a reachable Keycloak realm.
+When running the suite locally outside `dev.sh`, export the variables above so the backend can fetch JWKS and issue password grants against your instance.

 ## Local infrastructure